ethereum/consensus-specs/specs/sharding/beacon-chain.md

     sharded_data_commitment_count: uint64 # Count of sharded data commitments

     bid: Gwei # Block builder bid paid to proposer

+    validator_index: ValidatorIndex # Validator index for this bid

     # Block builders use an Eth1 address -- need signature as
     # block builder fees and data gas base fees will be charged to this address